-At the end of FY2017, the District of South Dakota ranked 61st out of 94 districts in the number of post-conviction persons under supervision and yet, it ranked 17th in the number of persons whose most severe offense was a sex offense and it ranked 6th in the number of persons whose most severe offense was violence.
+At the end of FY2019, the District of South Dakota ranked 63rd out of 94 districts in the number of post-conviction persons under supervision.
 In percentage of total cases being supervised, it ranked 1st in the country for persons whose most severe offense was either a violent offense or a sex offense.
 The chart below presents the top five districts with the highest percentages combining both violent and sex offenses.